 |High (67-99%) The file is accessible but more improvements are possible.|

 |Perfect (100%) Ally didn't identify any accessibility issues but further improvements may still be possible.|

 Choosing this icon will detail issues along with helpful guidance and a simple interface to fix them.

-Students do not see accessibility indicators, the only interaction they have with Blackboard Ally is downloading automatically generated alternative formats.
+Students do not see accessibility indicators.
 We do not expect staff to make all of the course content 100% accessible.
 Instead, use the course and individual content reports to build up a picture of the accessibility of your course content, and which steps you need to make to improve the accessibility scores.
 Often a few simple steps (such as using alt-text for images) can have a really big impact, and again Ally provides these types of tips in the context of your course and course content.